VirgilSecurity/chat-back4app-android/README.md

 **Ahoy Back4app community!**

-This is a guest post by Virgil Security: we’re the tech behind [Twilio’s End-to-End Encrypted Messaging][_twilio].
-We’ve been asked by our friends @ Back4app to show you how to build an End-to-End Encrypted chat app on top of Back4app.
+This is a guest post from the team at [Virgil Security, Inc.][_virgil_www]: we’re the crypto tech behind [Twilio’s End-to-End Encrypted Messaging][_twilio].
+Our friends @ Back4app asked us to show you how to build an End-to-End Encrypted chat app on top of Back4app.

 In this post, we’ll walk you through the steps to make [Back4app’s Android Simple Messenger app][_back4app] End-to-End Encrypted!
 Are you ready?
-Or if you don’t care about the details, you can simply skip to the end of the post and download the final product.
+PS: If you don’t care about the details, simply skip to the end of the post and download the final product.

 ## What is End-to-End Encryption?